curv3d/curv/docs/language/Language.md

 `infinity`
 > `1 / 0 == infinity`

-TeaCAD has the same set of numeric operations as OpenSCAD, with a few differences.
+Curv has the same set of numeric operations as OpenSCAD, with a few differences.

 `mod(x,m)`